freeCodeCamp/guide/src/pages/c/if-statements/index.md

  * <= is less than or equal to
 * We also have some logical operators, which allow us to chain together logical operations:
  * ! is called NOT operator-It reverses the state of the operand
- * && is clled AND operator-It returns true when both conditions are true
+ * && is called AND operator-It returns true when both conditions are true
  * || is called OR operator-It returns true when at-least one of the condition is true